SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 You can also add devices to a group in two other ways:

 * Select a device and scroll down to the "Groups" section on the "Info" tab.
 Use the drop-down menu called "Select and Search groups" to select a group to add this device to.
-* Select the group and go to the tab "Sub-assets" on the left and select it.
+* Select a group and go to the tab "Sub-assets" on the left and select it.
 Then click "Assign devices" at the top right of the group list.
-A new menu pops up.
+A new menu appears.
 Search for the devices that should be added in the search field.
 Then mark the relevant devices in the result and click the "Assign x devices" button at the bottom of the result list.

 <center><img src="/guides/users-guide/subassetadd.png" alt="Adding top-level groups" style="max-width: 100%"></center>